Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Apart from the above 3-factors, you should also consider the following points:

-• Exit Load: There should not be any exit load on investment of ultra-short duration in debt funds.
-Short duration fund with exit load after 180 days and mid/long duration funds with exit load after 365 days should be avoided.
+- Exit Load: There should not be any exit load on investment of ultra-short duration in debt funds.
+Short-duration funds with an exit load after 180 days and mid/long-duration funds with an exit load after 365 days should be avoided.

-• Credit risk and Credit Ratings: Each debt instrument in India is mandatorily rated based on their creditworthiness by various credit rating agencies such as CRISIL, CARE, and ICRA.
-Each rating denotes a certain degree of risk involved – for example, AAA rating indicates the highest credit rating.
+- Credit Risk and Credit Ratings: Each debt instrument in India is mandatorily rated based on its creditworthiness by various credit ratings agencies such as CRISIL, CARE, and ICRA.
+Each rating denotes a certain degree of risk involved – for example, the AAA rating indicates the highest credit rating.
 This way you can assess the risk taken by fund managers by checking the credit rating of the fund’s portfolio.

 Mutual Fund Taxation